Tibial Stress Fractures from Running: A Guide to Symptoms, Treatment, and Prevention

 The repetitive stress from hard, uneven surfaces on the tibia makes runners more susceptible to stress fractures than most athletes.
 And compared to bone injuries in the foot, pelvis, and femur, tibial fractures are low-risk stress fractures.
 Nonetheless, they’re serious injuries that must be carefully diagnosed.

-• “Deep” pain that appears out of nowhere and only worsens with use, it will feel different than a muscle or tendon injury
+• Deep pain that appears out of nowhere and only worsens with use

 • Constant soreness, even when you’re not running

-• Aching or burning point at a specific, isolated location on the bone
+• Aching or burning at a specific, isolated location on the bone

-• Pressing directly against the bone is painful
+• Discomfort when you press directly against the bone

-give yourself a deep tissue massage to release muscle tension and alleviate pain near the fracture.
-Don’t massage the bone though – this will cause a sharp pain and delay the healing process.
+• Foam roll.
+Tibial stress fractures are often exacerbated by tight calves.
+So at least once per day, give yourself a deep tissue calf massage to release muscle tension and alleviate pain near the fracture.
+However, don’t massage the bone, which would cause a sharp pain and delay the healing process.

 Adjust your training program and weekly mileage